 GIS Systems work with many different types of data.
 Vector data is stored as a series of X, Y coordinate pairs inside the computer's memory.
-Vector data is used to represent points, lines and areas.
-Illustration $\boxtimes 2.11$ shows different types of vector data being viewed in a GIS application.
+Vector data are used to represent points, lines and areas.
+Illustration \mathbb{E} 2.11 shows different types of vector data being viewed in a GIS application.
 In the tutorials that follow we will be exploring vector data in more detail.

-图 2.11: Vector data is used to represent points (e.g. towns), lines (e.g. rivers) and polygons (e.g. municipal boundaries).
+图 2.11: Vector data are used to represent points (e.g., towns), lines (e.g., rivers) and polygons (e.g., municipal boundaries).